-- Helmets (for those without their own) - includes batting helmets and safety helmets (with mask) for the pitcher and catcher (who must wear them) and some additional for the infielders (for whom use is optional).
+- Helmets (for those without their own) - includes batting helmets and safety helmets (with mask) for the pitcher and catcher (who must wear them) and some additional for the infielders (for whom use of face protection is also mandatory but each team is being provided with 4 fielders masks for that purpose).
 Each teamâ€™s equipment bag(s) also include a selection of bats, a batting tee, new & used balls, a basic first-aid kit, a hammer, and a set of bases (including a safety base for use at first).

 Supplied by Player

 - baseball glove - any regulation baseball glove is suitable.

 - pants - long pants recommended but shorts are OK.
 No dresses or bathing suits.

 - shoes - running shoes or shoes with molded rubber cleats may be used (no metal cleats).